w3c/wg-effectiveness/CSI.md

 ### Failed Spec

-* **Description:** A specification can be classed as failed if it is [1] never implemented or has few implementations, [2] never or little used by developers, [3] becomes confusing for developers and implementers to work with and support, and [4] causes other issues to cause an implementer to cease support for the standard.
+* **Description:** A specification can be classed as failed if it is [1] never implemented or has few implementations, [2] never or little used by developers, [3] becomes confusing for developers and implementers to work with and support, and [4] symptoms other issues to cause an implementer to cease support for the standard.
 This is not an exhaustive list.
 Effectively a **[Failed Spec](#failed-spec)** is one which is not used, not understood and / or not safe.
 * **Solution:** Can be solved by all **[Defining a Successful Working Group](#defining-a-successful-working-group)** points.

 ## Defining a Successful Working Group